padok-team/dojo-guestbook/README.md

 # ./scripts/teardown.sh
 ```

-You should be able to run some `kubectl` queries automatically:
+You should be able to run some `kubectl` queries directly:

 ```bash
 $ kubectl get nodes